-The Company's direct sales effort target's the hospitality, education, commercial, utility and government/military markets.
-Taking advantage of legislation, including the Energy Independence and Security Act of 2007, or EISA, the Energy Policy Act of 2005, and the American Recovery and Reinvestment Act the Company's focused its sales efforts in areas with available public funding and incentives, such as rebate programs offered by utilities for efficiency upgrades.
+The Company's direct sales efforts target the hospitality, education, commercial, utility and government/military markets.
+Taking advantage of legislation, including the Energy Independence and Security Act of 2007, or ("EISA"), the Energy Policy Act of 2005, and the American Recovery and Reinvestment Act the Company has focused its sales efforts in areas with available public funding and incentives, such as rebate programs offered by utilities for efficiency upgrades.
 Through the Company's proprietary platform, technology and partnerships with energy efficiency providers, the Company's management intends to position the Company as a leading provider of energy management solutions.